moadel2002/KooraKit/README.md

     * **Customizable Reports**: Generate reports using LLMs to differentiate between two players in terms of their KPIs.
 ![Screenshot from 2024-11-24 16-10-21](https://github.com/user-attachments/assets/a2e9f6fb-f9f8-4468-ad81-370f94b3dfcb)

-Below is a video showing the Pre-Match Analytics (Video Here)

 * Post-Match Analysis:
     * **Player Detection and Tracking**: Automatically identify and track player movements throughout the match using YOLOv8 and Deep-EIOU tracker.
     * **Ball Detection and Tracking**: Monitor the ball's position and movement, capturing key moments and transitions during gameplay using YOLOv8.